dirkbaechle/vscode-noweb-extension/README.md

 - *Noweb* common file extensions, `.nw` and `.noweb`, may conflict with other tools.
 - The used token types, and therefore the items' colors, have been tested with the "Dark+" theme only.
 Token colors may clash or be undistinguishable when using a different theme.
+- The current parsing assumes that the start of a new chunk (`@` in first column) and a possible keyword definition, appear in separate lines.
+So, a very condensed syntax `@<<\fIchunk name\fP@>>=`, like in `manpage.nw` of the original *Noweb* sources, isn't detected correctly.

+  This is easily fixable in the `.nw` file by pressing the `Return` key once, so at the moment I don't plan to do anything about it.
+- Since we simply direct all LaTeX parsing to the internal grammars, the *Noweb*-specific inline command `[[]]` is unknown to VS Code.
+Only the surrounding brackets will get highlighted, as throughout the rest of the `.nw` file.
+In addition, a sequence like `[[%token]]` will start a LaTeX comment until the end of the current line.

+  I'm happy with the rest of the LaTeX parsing and don't plan to do anything about this minor issue at the moment.

 ## Used token types